F5Networks/f5-declarative-onboarding/docs/declarations/miscellaneous.rst

 Miscellaneous Examples
 ----------------------
-The following are example declarations for BIG-IP, with some general examples that could also be used with BIG-IQ and the container.
+The following are miscellaneous example declarations for BIG-IP.